How to get started as a Freelancer without a website

 Next, you’re going to list out all of the SKILLS you have.
 This is almost more important than the tools, because a tool can be learned much quicker than a skill.

-Skills can include being a great communicator, a positive thinker, even down to just being TRUSTWORTHY is a huge win for someone who is looking to hire a VA.
+Skills can include being a great communicator, a positive thinker, even down to just being TRUSTWORTHY is a huge win for someone who is looking to hire freelance services.

 Examples: Organized, Design, Travel Plans, Punctual, Customer Service, Outgoing, Loves Systems, Is Trustworthy, etc.